 - Safety inspection fees are same in the entire state: $6 to $15 for light vehicles.

 Below is a breakdown of penalties for expired window stickers and failing emissions inspections.

 Penalties for expired stickers

 Your vehicle’s registration can not be renewed without passing inspection.
 If your inspection sticker has expired within 60 days, you will have to pay a $25 to $50 fine.
-Having an expired sticker for over 60 days, or not displaying one at all, will set you back for $50 to $100.
+Having an expired sticker for over 60 days, or not displaying one at all, carries a fine of $50 to $100.

-Furthermore you will also be charged $88 to $93 mandatory state surcharge fee.
+Furthermore, you will also be charged $88 to $93 mandatory state surcharge fee.
 There may also be additional fines issued by the police or DMV.
-For example, you can also be issued a parking ticket for a vehicle without one, or with expired inspection sticker.
+For example, you can also be issued a parking ticket for a vehicle without an inspection sticker, or with an expired one.

 Penalties for failing roadside diesel emissions inspection